 As strange as it may feel to imagine one's home country ceasing to exist, it's actually quite difficult for a country to survive in the world.
 The economy must be managed, industry and the environment must both be helped to prosper, infrastructure must be built and maintained, political alliances must be kept healthy ... and a single war or armed conflict can devastate every one of those elements.

-Some of the world's nations have stood the test of time, though.
-Even though factors such as boundaries, political structures, and capital cities have changed, these nations have survived throughout the years, making them the oldest countries in the world.
+Despite these challenges, some of the world's nearly 200 nations have stood the test of time.
+Although national boundaries, ruling governments, and capital cities have changed, these nations have survived throughout the years, making them the world's oldest countries.

 The first step in determining the oldest countries in the world is defining exactly what qualifies as a country.
 Early city-states such as Ur, Uruk, Athens, Rome, and Chichen Itza were incredibly powerful and influential in their time, but they were not countries as we would consider them today.
 Similarly, the sprawling empires that often conquered and connected these city-states, such as the Roman Empire in Europe and the Han Dynasty in Asia, would not be considered countries.
 However, countries can be born from the shattered remains of a collapsed empire.

 Although few empires exist in the modern era, new countries are still emerging.
 This typically happens when a territory secedes from an existing country, such as when the Union of Soviet Socialist Republics (U.S.S.R.) broke into 25 smaller territories (15 of which became countries) from 1988-92 and ceased to exist.